alikazi88/circryp-nft-marketplace/README.md

 opportunity for artists and content creators to obtain financial remuneration for their works.
 Now, artists don’t have to depend anymore on auction houses or galleries for selling their artwork.
 On the contrary, an artist could just sell their work to a buyer in the form of NFT.
 The marketplace allows people to buy sell and trade NFT art.
+Potential buyers  can  look  up  through  the  NFT  Marketplace  for  the  NFTs  they  desire  and
+can  easily  place  a  bid  on  them  or  buy  them.
 If you seek an industry that functions as a massive revenue stream for talented people like composers and artists, then NFT marketplace development can be the perfect match.
 NFTs’ integration of augmented reality and virtual reality is an innovation to